Gig economy

 You need to consider whether the income you earn is from self-employment.
 If your activity is regular, done with a view to generating a profit and continues for at least a few months, then this will mean you will likely be treated as ‘trading’ and thus, self-employed.
 Income from one-off jobs or very casual work may be taxable as miscellaneous income rather than self-employment income (as explained under the heading Miscellaneous income below).
 All the facts and circumstances will need to be considered when deciding the nature of the income.
 We look at this in more detail on our page Employed, self-employed or neither.

-When you start earning, you need to keep records of all the income and expenses.
+When you start earning, you need to keep records of all the income.
 Keeping good, accurate business records from the start is important, as it makes it easier to complete your tax return and it is a legal requirement if you are self-employed.
 You don’t need to open a new bank account for your gig work, but you may prefer to so that your self-employment finances are kept separate from your personal ones.
 An app might be able to help you with record keeping.

 If you do not keep adequate business records, you may have to pay a penalty.

-Tax and NIC for self-employed gig workers
+Tax and National Insurance contributions for self-employed gig workers

-People who have self-employment income are responsible for reporting and paying their own tax and NIC to HM Revenue & Customs (HMRC), via the completion of a self assessment tax return.
 A tax return is a legal document and a statement of all your taxable income and gains.
-It is important not to leave out any taxable income (unless it is fully covered by the trading allowance as explained under the heading Trading Allowance below), no matter how small and whether tax has already been paid on it – for example, pay as you earn (PAYE) tax on employment or pension income.
-The tax return form has a section for self-employment income and expenses (explained in more detail under the heading Expenses below).
+It is important not to leave out any taxable income (unless it is fully covered by the trading allowance as explained under the heading Trading allowance below), no matter how small and whether tax has already been paid on it – for example, pay as you earn (PAYE) tax on employment or pension income.
+The self assessment tax return form has a section for self-employment income and expenses (explained in more detail under the heading Expenses below).

-You can complete your tax return online and, if you do, you usually have to submit it and pay anything that you owe to HMRC by 31 January following the end of the tax year to which it relates.
+Under self assessment you can complete your tax return online and, if you do, you usually have to submit it and pay anything that you owe to HMRC by 31 January following the end of the tax year to which it relates.
 You can choose to complete a paper tax return, but this must be submitted to HMRC earlier.
 See our Tax return deadlines page for more details.

 From your second year of trading, HMRC may ask you to make payments on account.
 These are estimates of what your tax bill will be at the end of the tax year, based on the previous tax year’s tax return – be sure to set aside enough money to pay them (if you need to).